tdwg/vocab/documentation-specification.md

 When the HTTP IRI of a standard is dereferenced by a client requesting text/html (for example, when a human uses a Web browser), the client SHOULD receive a human-readable document that describes basic information about the standard as described in the subparts of this section.

+The landing page of a vocabulary standard MUST include information identifying its maintaining Interest Group and SHOULD contain a link to information explaining how changes to the vocabulary can be introduced.
+See Section 2.1 of the TDWG Vocabulary Maintenance Specification [MAINTENANCE] for more information about the role of Maintenance Interest Groups.

 **3.1.1 Name of the standard**

 The full name MUST be in English and